Johan Erik Forsström

-Johan Erik Forsström (1775–1824) was a Swedish pastor and naturalist from the province of Dalarna.
+Johan Erik Forsström (1775–1824), a Swedish pastor and naturalist, came from the province of Dalarna.
 The plant genus Forsstroemia from the family Leptodontaceae is named after him.

-He studied at the University of Uppsala, where one of his instructors was naturalist Carl Peter Thunberg (1743–1828).
+He studied at the University of Uppsala, where one of his instructors was the naturalist Carl Peter Thunberg (1743–1828).
 In 1800, he accompanied Göran Wahlenberg (1780–1851) on an expedition through Fennoscandia, where he performed entomological and botanical investigations.
-On the trip he maintained a journal, and in 1917 details of the expedition were published in a book titled I Norrlandsstäder och Lapplandsbygd År 1800.
-John Erik Forsströms dagbok öfver resan i Norrland och Finnmarken 1800 och i Roslagen 1801.
+On the trip he kept a journal, and in 1917 Nils Ahnlund published details of the expedition in a book titled I Norrlandsstäder och Lapplandsbygd År 1800.
+Johan Erik Forsströms dagbok öfver resan i Norrland och Finnmarken 1800 och i Roslagen 1801.